Quantum Support Vector Regression for Robust Anomaly Detection: Background

 \subsection{Noisy Quantum Computing}

 Real quantum systems are never completely isolated from the environment; for example, an electron realizing a qubit will interact with other charged particles.
-Moreover, quantum computers are programmed by an external system and thus can never be a closed system \cite{Nielsen, Suter_Noise}.
+Moreover, quantum computers are programmed by an external system and thus can never be a fully closed system \cite{Nielsen,Suter_Noise}.

-In the current NISQ-era, noise significantly limits the performance of quantum algorithms, primarily through \emph{coherent} and \emph{incoherent} noise. \emph{Coherent} noise arises from systematic, reversible errors that lead to predictable but undesired evolution of the states, often caused by imperfect calibrations or imprecise control signals \cite{kaufmann2023_noise}. \emph{Coherent} noise is an \emph{unitary} evolution of the system, characterized by having only one operation element in the \emph{operator-sum representation} introduced below \cite{preskill_lectures_noise, Wallman_Noise}.
+In the current NISQ-era, noise significantly limits the performance of quantum algorithms, primarily through \emph{coherent} and \emph{incoherent} noise. \emph{Coherent} noise arises from systematic, reversible errors that lead to predictable but undesired evolution of the states, often caused by imperfect calibrations or imprecise control signals \cite{kaufmann2023_noise}.
+It is a \emph{unitary} evolution of the system, described by only one operation element in the \emph{operator-sum representation} introduced below \cite{preskill_lectures_noise,Wallman_Noise}.

-\emph{Incoherent} noise, on the other hand, is characterized by random, stochastic processes caused by insufficient isolation of the system from its environment.
-These uncontrolled interactions between system and environment lead to deviations between the desired and the actual evolution and to a loss of coherence in the system \cite{ kaufmann2023_noise, Suter_Noise}.
+\emph{Incoherent} noise, on the other hand, rises from random, stochastic processes caused by insufficient isolation of the system from its environment.
+These uncontrolled interactions between system and environment lead to deviations between the desired and the actual evolution of the system and to a loss of coherence \cite{kaufmann2023_noise,Suter_Noise}.

 Quantum noise can be modeled by a quantum channel, where the term "channel" is drawn from classical information theory \cite{Nielsen}.
 In the \emph{operator-sum representation}, a channel is described by the map $\mathcal{E}$ with operation elements (or \emph{Kraus operators}) $\{E_i\}$ mapping the density operator $\rho = \ket{\psi} \bra{\psi}$ to another density operator $\mathcal{E}(\rho)$.